A Christmas cruise along the Danube with Scenic Cruises showcases festive holiday markets in Germany, Austria and Hungary

 From Salzburg, buses took us to Linz, where our ship was waiting to welcome us back.
 Instead of having dinner onboard, I walked over to the Christmas market in the main square, 10 minutes away.

 The Scenic Amber’s lounge, decked out for the holidays during our December sailing, bubbled with Christmas cheer when we gathered for port talks, entertainment and games.
 It didn’t hurt that alcoholic drinks were complimentary day and night.
-(A Scenic cruise is all-inclusive, meaning the fare covers beverages, meals, shore excursions, Wi-Fi, gratuities and airport transfers.)
+(Scenic Cruises are all-inclusive, meaning the fare covers beverages, meals, shore excursions, Wi-Fi, gratuities and airport transfers.)
 Brought onboard to perform after dinner were a Bavarian brass band and Austrian and Hungarian folk dancers.
 One night passengers split into teams for Christmas trivia.

 The majority of passengers on our sailing were Americans.
 Other guests came from Australia, Canada and Japan.